Post

 9

-exclude: # Modified referring to the issue https://github.com/untra/polyglot/issues/204.
+exclude: # Modified with reference to https://github.com/untra/polyglot/issues/204

 # - "*.gem"